US budget deficit eases to $165B in October, down 42%

 The U.S. monthly budget deficit fell in October as the government collected more taxes from individuals and corporations thanks to a much improved economy emerging from the coronavirus pandemic.

 The Treasury Department reported Wednesday that the federal government posted a deficit of $165 billion last month.
-That was 42% lower than the same month last year when it rang up a record October deficit of $284.1 billion as revenues declined while spending to deal with the impact of the coronavirus soared.
+That was 42% lower than the same month last year when it rang up a record October deficit of $284.1 billion.
+At that time revenues were declining while spending to deal with the impact of the coronavirus soared.

 This October, the first month on the government’s calendar for fiscal 2022, spending fell 14% from last year to $449 billion, while revenues rose 19% to an October record of $284 billion.